 After you take off your mirrors, you'll notice that there are screw holes (where the mirror was) that are in plain sight.
 It doesn't look very good if you leave the screw holes plain, so you'll want to purchase "Billet mirror caps" so that you can cover up those holes.
 Vortex mirror caps are pretty well known, but you'll want to find the ones that work best for you.

-Say Goodbye to those Reflectors!
+Say Goodbye to Those Reflectors

 Fender Eliminator Kit

-A fender eliminator kit is a must have for any sport bike rider.
+A fender eliminator kit is a must have for any sports bike rider.
 The stock fender is obnoxious and takes up the entire back end of your bike.
-There are different kinds of kits out there and you'll want to find one that fits your bike.
+There are different kinds of kits out there, and you'll want to find one that fits your bike.
 Some kits will remove all of the fender, and others will come with their own mounting system.
 Some kits will have your license plate really far under your bike, so you'll need to be careful how visible your license plate is otherwise you may receive a ticket.
 A police officer has to be able to read your license plate from 20 meters away (debatable depending on the state).

-There are some nice kits out there from Targa and DMP which fit the majority of sport bikes out there.
+There are some nice kits out there from Targa and DMP which fit the majority of sports bikes out there.
 Keep in mind that there are lots of companies who make eliminator kits and some are better than others in terms of quality.

 Rear Seat Cowl

-An OEM rear seat cowl is a little on the pricy side, however it makes your bike look so much better.
+An OEM rear seat cowl is a little on the pricy side; however, it makes your bike look so much better.
 The rear seat cowl eliminates the passenger seat.
 You actually take off your rear seat and replace it with the rear seat cowl.
-It snaps into place where the rear seat was and it's meant for a single rider.
+It snaps into place where the rear seat was, and it's meant for a single rider.
 IE: Your lady won't be able to sit on it.
 The piece conforms to the bike to make it look like it's a part of it instead of something cushioned you can sit on.